Free Louisiana State Records: Marriage, Divorce, Warrant & More

 Because Louisiana is a closed records state, the general public cannot receive criminal records from the record keeper directly.

-The Bureau of Criminal Identification and Information, on the other hand, transmits Louisiana criminal records to agencies and corporations that are authorized to conduct background checks in the state.
+The Bureau of Criminal Identification & Information (BCI), on the other hand, transmits Louisiana criminal records to agencies and corporations that are authorized to conduct background checks in the state.

 Any authorized agency can perform an internet background check for criminal information in Louisiana state.